EthanHeilman/ethanheilman.github.io/x/31/post.md

 *What is the best strategy to hit a maneuvering missile with a point defense laser when the missile is traveling through space at ~1 percent the speed of light?*

-A few years ago I was trying to work out at what range a point defense laser on a spaceship could destroy a missile traveling toward that spaceship at ~1% the speed of light.
+A few years ago I was trying to work out at what range a point defense laser on a spaceship could destroy a missile traveling toward that spaceship at ~1% the speed of light[^0].
 As I did the math on beam waist, divergence, focal point and power it became clear that the limiting factor on effective range wasn't any of these.
 At 1 light second the laser only learns where the missile a second ago and the laser itself takes an additional second to reach the missile.
 This creates a 2 second latency.
 The missile can burn maneuvering fuel to do random but minor course changes to make its future position uncertain to the laser.